OlivierOribes/N-Body_Gravitational_Simulator/README.md

 ## License

 Academic project submitted for the LU3PY126 FOAD course at Sorbonne Université.
+No license is specified, please contact the authors before reusing the code or report.

+## License

+Academic project submitted for the LU3PY126 FOAD course at Sorbonne Université.
 No license is specified — please contact the authors before reusing the code or report.